Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Hoeff considered the cube. "...They really don’t care about matterspace, do they?"

 "Only insofar as is necessary for their existence."
 Keeda sniffed.
 "They live in their own universe, where they have total control of *everything.* Its fundamental laws, its nature.
 Even the boundary between self and another is optional to them.
-A dreamworld, endlessly more flexible than our rigid, objective reality…and endlessly less *real."*
+A dreamworld, endlessly more flexible than our rigid, objective reality... and endlessly less *real."*

 "Sounds kinda lame," Hoeff opined.